os-climate/sostrades-dev-tools/docs/source/windows-install/windows-install.md

 ![](images/Mysql_credential.png)
 Keep the password of root user.
 It will be asking again later in the sostrades installation.

-## 3. Run scripts
+## 4. Run scripts

 Clone the repository sostrades-dev-tools to get the installation scripts
 ```
 git clone https://github.com/os-climate/sostrades-dev-tools.git
 ```
-Then run PrepareDevEnv.py from sostrades-dev-tools folder to clone all models and platform repository needed:
+Then run PrepareDevEnv.py from `sostrades-dev-tools` folder to clone all models and platform repository needed:
 ```
 python scripts\PrepareDevEnv.py
 ```